awsdocs/aws-lambda-developer-guide/doc_source/configuration-vpc.md

 **Note**
 Several AWS services offer [VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html)\.
 You can use VPC endpoints to connect to AWS services from within a VPC without internet access\.

 Internet access from a private subnet requires network address translation \(NAT\)\.
 To give your function access to the internet, route outbound traffic to a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in a public subnet\.
 The NAT gateway has a public IP address and can connect to the internet through the VPC's internet gateway\.
-For more information, see [How do I give internet access to my Lambda function in a VPC?](https://aws.amazon.com/premiumsupport/knowledge-center/internet-access-lambda-function/)
+An idle NAT gateway connection will [ time out after 350 seconds\.](https://docs.aws.amazon.com/vpc/latest/userguide/nat-gateway-troubleshooting.html#nat-gateway-troubleshooting-timeout) For more information, see [How do I give internet access to my Lambda function in a VPC?](https://aws.amazon.com/premiumsupport/knowledge-center/internet-access-lambda-function/)

 ## VPC tutorials<a name="vpc-tutorials"></a>